 - Does it reduce operational costs or support volume?

 Use data when available.
 When not, lean on your intuition and always tie decisions back to measurable outcomes.
-If you’re working with a software development agency, they should help you model the return on investment (ROI) of proposed changes.
+If you’re working with a software development agency, they can help you model the return on investment (ROI) of proposed changes.

 - Budget – What’s available at this moment in time?